 DEPARTMENT OF FAMILY & COMMUNITY MEDICINE, UCSF FRESNO

 UCSF Fresno offers a unique blend of training with distinct urban and rural family health centers.
-Residents select from a hospital affiliated primary care training site adjacent to Community Regional Medical Center (CRMC), a community-based family health center in southwest Fresno (Clinica Sierra Vista), or a rural health center located in an agricultural community about 25 miles from CRMC (Adventist Health Community Care Selma).
+Residents select from a hospital affiliated primary care training site adjacent to Community Regional Medical Center (CMC), a community-based family health center in southwest Fresno (Clinica Sierra Vista - Elm), or a rural health center located in an agricultural community about 24 miles from CRMC (Adventist Health Community Care - Reedley).
 Family medicine residents have an outstanding reputation in our community and are in great demand in rural, urban and suburban settings.

 CMC FAMILY HEALTH CENTER

-The CMC Family Health Center is located in the newly opened, state-of-the-art Deran Koligian Ambulatory Care Center (ACC).
+The CMC Family Health Center is located in the Deran Koligian Ambulatory Care Center.
 The Family Health Center consists of 15 exam rooms each equipped with a wall-mounted computer in order to easily review labs and other studies with patients.
-In addition, there is a large resident conference room equipped with several computers and an AV system routinely used during Morning Report and teaching in the clinic held daily with residents, medical students, and faculty.
+In addition, there is a large resident conference room equipped with several computers and an AV system used for teaching.
 The ACC medical office building borders Community Regional Medical Center and the UCSF Fresno Center.
 In addition to the family medicine center the new, two-story building includes Women’s Health, Children’s Health, Internal Medicine, HIV Special Services, Ophthalmology and Dental services.
 CMC residents have easy access to rotations and lectures taking place at CRMC or the neighboring UCSF Fresno Center.

 CMC residents have the opportunity to care for many patients with a wide spectrum of clinical pathology from diverse cultural backgrounds.
 This includes Hispanic and Southeast Asian ethnic groups, as well as African-Americans, Native Americans, and others.
 A bilingual staff and translation services facilitate access to health care for the area’s diverse population.

 Family medicine faculty based at CMC are quite experienced and have skills in inpatient care, HIV/AIDS management, Hepatitis C, and research methodology.
-Volunteer faculty from the community regularly precept residents and medical students at the CMC Family Health Center.
-Many of these preceptors are graduates of the UCSF Fresno family medicine program and are in private practice, work in correctional medicine, or in community health centers and other practice settings in the community.
+Faculty from the community regularly precept residents and medical students at the CMC Family Health Center.
+Many of these preceptors are graduates of the UCSF Fresno family medicine program and are in private practice or in community health centers and other practice settings in the community.
 They are eager to share information with residents about the many exciting practice options available to family physicians after graduation.

-Adventist Health Community Care Selma presents a unique opportunity for residents who are interested in clinical training and practice in a rural site.
-Selma is a predominantly Hispanic, agricultural community of 23,000 people located 25 minutes from CRMC.
+Adventist Health Community Care-Reedley (AHCC–Reedley) presents a unique opportunity for residents who are interested in clinical training and practice in a rural site.
+Reedley is a predominantly Hispanic, agricultural community of 25,000 people located 30 minutes from CRMC.

-Selma provides residents with a stimulating educational environment in a challenging clinical setting.
+Reedley provides residents with a stimulating educational environment in a challenging clinical setting.
 In this rural community setting, residents manage prenatal and well child care, as well as perform procedures in the outpatient setting.
-Residents manage and deliver 50 or more obstetric patients a month including cesarean sections, which is provided by our Selma faculty and community physicians, increasing the learning opportunities for residents.

 Clinica Sierra Vista (CSV) is located in southwest Fresno, a vibrant, multi-cultural community.
 Supervision comes from core UCSF Fresno faculty.